 - 1. Apply the Dura-Seal glue to the patch and damaged area.
 Wait 30 minutes (at 75F or 22C) for some of the solvent to evaporate from the glue.
 The glue should become thicker but still be quite wet.
 If it has been allowed to dry too long, give both sides another thin coat.
 If the glue has dried too long, it will be difficult to avoid entrapping air bubbles in the bonded joint. - 2.
 Place the patch and roll it down with the roller.
 Place the centre of the patch down first, then roll it out towards the edges with the roller.
 This expels trapped air.
 Once the patch is rolled down, do not let it lift up.
-This will prevent air from getting under the patch which causes a weak bond. - 3.
-If the item is sloped during the repair, tape the patch in place, while holding it down.
-This stops the patch from sliding away from the damaged area.
+This will prevent air from getting under the patch which causes a weak bond.

-4. Weigh down the patch.
+- 3. Weigh down the patch.
 Place a plastic cover sheet over the patch followed by a weight bag for 12 hours at room temperature.
-The item can then be moved but should not be filled until the glue has cured for 24 hours.
-The weight bag should hold the patch tight against the item while the glue sets.
-The plastic cover sheet will prevent the glue from sticking to the weight bag.

-5. If the patch will be subjected to abrasion after 24 hours, paint over the patch with glue.
+Remove the weight bag and leave to dry for 24 hours. - 4.
+If the patch will be subjected to abrasion after 24 hours, paint over the patch with glue.
 Painting the patch also provides protection from ultra violet light and weather.
 Allow the bond to harden for 24 hours at room temperature before using the item.